luciasalar/cognitive_distortion_project/prediction_model/readme.md

 0.5716852063884027
 0.7004230565838181

-#NOTE: need to try SGD
+#plans: need to try sentiVec and ensemble models